Juniper/contrail-windows-docs/doc/ci_admin_guide/Reconnecting_Host.md

         - In the `Move To...` window select a datastore cluster based on information from Contrail Windows CI team.

+## After reconnecting

+After host is reconnected to Contrail Windows CI cluster, please consider the following:

+- Migrate some of `ci-builder-*` nodes to this new host.
+    - TODO: document

 ## Appendices

 ### Reregistering a VM